s2t2/react-robots/README.md

 #### Component Tests

-Run all component tests only.
+Run all component tests.

-> NOTE: Component tests require a test server to be running on localhost:3000.
-Use `npm run start-test`.

-> NOTE: The .babelrc file denotes presets for use during tests, while the webpack config files each denote presets for use during bundle compilation.
-Using ES2015 for `import` statement and ES2017 for `Object.values()`.

 ```` sh
 npm run test-components --silent
 ````

+> NOTE: Component tests require a test web server to be running on localhost:3000.
+Use `npm run start-test`.

+> NOTE: Component tests require a webdriver server to be running on http://127.0.0.1:4444/wd/hub.
+Use `npm run wdio-start`.

-Run one of the following component tests only.
+Run a single component test.

 ```` sh
 npm run test-table --silent